 Phenotypic heritability of complex traits and diseases is seldom explained by individual genetic variants identified in genome-wide association studies (GWAS).
 Many methods have been developed to select a subset of variant loci, which are associated with or predictive of the phenotype.
 We work on feature selection methods which use a biological network of genetic variants to select a diverse subset of causative single nucleotide polymorphisms (SNP) which can let users to predict the phenotype.

 Even detection of pairs of SNPs that are synergistic (epistatic) is a computationally challenging task.
-We work on algorithms that can efficiently discover such pairs while providing biological interpretations.
+We work on models (model 1 and model 2) that can efficiently discover such pairs while providing biological interpretations.

 Collaborators: Oznur Tastan (Sabanci), Serhan Yilmaz (CWRU), Mehmet Koyuturk (CWRU)